buddynext/buddypress-followers/README.md

 - `bp_follow_data` - Follow relationships and counts

-## Widgets
+## Widgets & Blocks

 ### Following Widget

-Displays a list of users that the displayed user is following.
+Displays a list of users that the logged-in user is following.

-**Usage:**
+**Widget Usage:**
 1. Go to Appearance > Widgets
+2. Add "(BP Follow) Users I'm Following" widget to a sidebar
+3. Configure title and max users to display

+**Block Usage (Gutenberg):**
+1. In the block editor, click the (+) button
+2. Search for "Users I'm Following"
+3. Add the block and configure settings in the sidebar:
+   - **Title**: Custom heading for the block
+   - **Max members to show**: Number of users to display (1-50)
+   - **User ID**: Leave as 0 for logged-in user, or enter a specific user ID to show that user's following list

+### Followers Widget

+Displays a list of users who follow the logged-in user.

+**Widget Usage:**
+1. Go to Appearance > Widgets
-2. Add "Following" widget to a sidebar
+2. Add "(BP Follow) My Followers" widget to a sidebar
-3. Configure widget settings
+3. Configure title and max users to display

+**Block Usage (Gutenberg):**
+1. In the block editor, click the (+) button
+2. Search for "My Followers"
+3. Add the block and configure settings in the sidebar:
+   - **Title**: Custom heading for the block
+   - **Max members to show**: Number of users to display (1-50)
+   - **User ID**: Leave as 0 for logged-in user, or enter a specific user ID to show that user's followers

 ## Theme Compatibility